bfeif/personal-website/content/posts/feature-engineering-from-just-latitude-and-longitude.md

 )
 ```

 And with that, everything is prepared!
-So without further ado, let's engineer some features 🧑‍💻
+So without further ado, it's time to engineer some features 🧑‍💻

 ## 2. Discussion of Feature Engineering Techniques

 ### 2.1.
 Raw Latitude and Longitude
 The first feature engineering technique is... you guessed it -- no feature engineering!
 Latitude and longitude can be quite powerful features on their own, though their behavior as such depends highly on the model being used.
-In particular, you wouldn't usually expect latitude or longitude to have a linear relationship with your target variable, unless your target is something earthly in nature, like "temperature" or "humidity"; with this, raw latitude and longitude won't play so well with linear models like `RidgeRegression`; they can however already be quite powerful with e.g. models based on decision trees like `XGBoost`:
+In particular, you wouldn't usually expect latitude or longitude to have a linear relationship with your target variable, unless your target is something earthly in nature, like "temperature" or "humidity"; with this, raw latitude and longitude won't play so well with linear models like `RidgeRegression`; they can however already be quite powerful with models based on decision trees like `XGBoost`:

 ```python
 MODEL_FEATURE_LIST_NAME = "raw_lat_lon"